lukrycyfa/crowdfund-tutorial-main/Crowd-Fund-Tutorial-with-Eth-Brownie-on-Celo.md

     - The interface directory holds interface sources that could be referenced in contracts but not really necessary except it has a source to be referenced in a contract in the project.
 The default extensions for files in this directory are in the .sol for solidity files and .vy for vyper files.

 - Scripts/: Scripts for deployment and interactions
     - The script directory holds the scripts that will be utilized in deploying or interacting with our project via Brownie console.
-(Default extension for these files is in .py for Python files)
+(Default extension for these files are in .py for Python files)

 - Tests/:
     - This directory holds the scripts for testing our project via the console making use of pytest.
 (Default extensions for these files are in .py for Python files).